Everything to Know about Birth Control Pills

 - breast tenderness

 If women have these side effects, they will likely improve after using the pill for a few months.
-If they don’t improve, talk to the doctor.
+If they don’t improve, talk to the healthcare specialist.
 They may suggest switching to a different type of birth control pill.

 A serious risk of taking birth control pills, especially combination pills, is an increased risk of blood clots.
 Which can lead to: